-Vodka tends to be made in column stills, which means putting any starch-containing distillate content (potatoes, corn, old shoes, etc.) on the top of a massive column and flushing it with incredibly hot steam.
-This rips out the alcohol and leaves all the non-fun stuff behind.
-But Tito’s began with a pot still, which is squat and more, well, pot-like, and they’re sticking to this more labor-intensive method.
+Vodka tends to be made in column stills, which means putting any starch-containing distillate content (potatoes, corn, etc.) on the top of a massive column and flushing it with incredibly hot steam.
+Beveridge originally chose a pot still instead — a more labor-intensive process, but one that is widely recognized for producing high-quality spirits.
+Based on current production, it is believed that Tito’s now uses a combination of column and pot stills.

-Vodka can be made from just about anything, and it’s debatable whether you can really taste the difference after so many distillations.
-But Tito chooses corn for a very specific reason, essentially because he believes corn retains some of its smoothness after distillation (Tito’s distills its corn mash six times).
-And with vodka, where flavor is relatively absent, most character comes from the body.
+Vodka can be made from just about anything, and it’s debatable whether you can really taste the difference after so many distillations since vodka is defined by its lack of flavor, taste, and odor.
+But Tito’s chooses corn for a very specific reason: It’s easy to get and is economically viable, as the local crop is fit only for cattle before the brand works its magic (distilling its corn mash six times).

-It’s on the bottle, and certified by an angry-sounding (but probably nice) council called the Gluten Intolerance Group, where we assume members take turns punching loaves of bread.
+It’s on the bottle, and certified by an angry-sounding (but probably nice) council called the Gluten Intolerance Group.
 We’re not sure if it’s an attempt to jump on the trend bandwagon, but Tito’s chooses corn for its body.
-The company could add the corn mash back into the mix after distilling for added flavor and unctuousness, but it chooses not to.